helm/community/governance/governance.md

 There are two levels of maintainers for Helm.
 The Helm org maintainers oversee the overall project and it's health.
 Project maintainers focus on a single codebase or a group of related codebases.
 For example, the chart maintainers manage the charts repository and a few repositories that support charts.
 The Helm org maintainers are responsible for the overall health of the project while the project maintainers are responsible for maintaining the code.

-Changes in maintainership have to be announced on the [helm mailing list](https://lists.cncf.io/g/cncf-helm).
+Changes in maintainership have to be announced on the [Helm mailing list](https://lists.cncf.io/g/cncf-helm).

 ### Helm Org Maintainers